 Placemaking is not a new idea.
 Although PPS began consistently using the term "placemaking" in the mid-1990s to describe our approach, some of the thinking behind Placemaking gained traction in the 1960s, when PPS mentors like Jane Jacobs and William H. Whyte introduced groundbreaking ideas about designing cities for people, not just cars and shopping centers.
 Their work focuses on the social and cultural importance of lively neighborhoods and inviting public spaces: Jacobs encouraged everyday citizens to take ownership of streets through the now-famous idea of “eyes on the street,” while Holly Whyte outlined key elements for creating vibrant social life in public spaces.
 Applying the wisdom of these (and other) urban pioneers, since 1975 PPS has gradually developed a comprehensive Placemaking approach.

-Throughout our experience working with over 300o communities—in all 50 US states and in 43 countries—PPS continues to show by example how adopting a collaborative community process is the most effective approach for creating and revitalizing public spaces.
-For us, Placemaking is both a process and a philosophy.
+Throughout our experience working with over 3000 communities—in all 50 U.S. states and in 43 countries—PPS continues to show by example how adopting a collaborative community process is the most effective approach for creating and revitalizing public spaces.
+For us, placemaking is both a process and a philosophy.
 It is centered around observing, listening to, and asking questions of the people who live, work, and play in a particular space in order to understand their needs and aspirations for that space and for their community as a whole.
 With this knowledge, we can come together to create a common vision for that place.
 The vision can evolve quickly into an implementation strategy, beginning with small-scale "Lighter Quicker Cheaper" improvements that bring immediate benefits both to the spaces themselves and the people who use them.

 Placemaking is not